Gabriel Acevero: Criminal justice

-Although he serves on the Appropriations Committee, Acevero has primarily introduced criminal justice legislation to include police reform.
-He has sponsored legislation to restrict police officers' use of force and to repeal Maryland's Law Enforcement Officer's Bill of Rights.

-During his first session as a delegate, Acevero introduced "Anton's Law," a bill that reformed the Maryland Public Information Act to require transparency in investigations of complaints against law enforcement officers.
+During the 2019 legislative session, Acevero introduced "Anton's Law," a bill that reformed the Maryland Public Information Act to require transparency in investigations of complaints against law enforcement officers.
 The bill was named for Anton Black, a 19-year-old African-American man who died in police custody in Greensboro, Maryland.
 In July 2020, Acevero accused local union leaders of using "strong-arm tactics" to slow down Anton's Law.
 Gino Renne, president of Montgomery County Government Employees Organization Local 1994 (MCGEO), had expressed concern over Acevero's support of the legislation.
 Rene asked him to attend a meeting, where Acevero claims Renne and others pressured him to drop Anton's Law.
 Renne fiercely denied Acevero's accusations, calling them a "bold-face lie."
 During the 2021 legislative session, the Maryland General Assembly passed Anton's Law as part of the Maryland Police Accountability Act of 2021.
 The law took effect on October 1, 2021.

 During the 2021 legislative session, Acevero introduced legislation to prohibit school districts from contracting with local law enforcement agencies to station school resource officers in public schools.

+During the 2026 legislative session, Acevero supported a bill to end the practice of automatically charging minors as adults for certain crimes.